How I Use Obsidian as a CMS for my Website

 Now, I have to run my import script, restart my dev env, and then reload the page.

-My old "editor hat" workflow was reading it on the website to get a sense of the reading experience, and from that making edits, small or large.
-I now lack fast-feedback access to that "reader experience".
+My old "editor hat" workflow was reading it on the website to get a sense of the reading experience, and from that experience I would then make edits.
+I now lack that fast-feedback access to the "reader experience".
 I will have to restructure my "editor hat" workflow to accomodate.

-That said, the decoupling mentioned above is unquestionably worth it, in my opinion, even years later.
+All this said, the decoupling of content from code feels unquestionably worth it, in my opinion, even years later.

 Wiki links are not in the markdown specification.
 They can only be parsed by specialised tools, like Obsidian itself.
 This makes handling them non-trivial.

-A minor point, but still annoying is that my writing style is forced into a slightly odd position.
-Sometimes, the way you write a sentence in anticipation of a link is different than how you write a "normal" sentence.
-Also, sometimes, the way you write content for a website is slightly different from the way you write content for Personal Knowledge Management.
-For example, I open this blog post talking about how "my website" sources content from my Obsidian vault.
+The way you write content for a website can be different from the way you write content for your own Personal Knowledge Management system.
+Which voice you use and which audience you are thinking about has an effect on your writing.
+For example I open this blog post talking about how "my website" sources content from my Obsidian vault.
 But, if you are not me, you are already reading this on "my website".
 So, I'm talking about "my website" like it's not what you are currently reading.
 I do this because I don't write it on "my website".
 I could change the opening text to say "This website...", but that's odd to write when I'm writing it in Obsidian.
+This is an example of picking an audience and writing for them.
+It feels arbitrary yet necessary.

 Other Obsidian features are also not "to spec"

 For each current and future Obsidian syntactic feature, the processing pipeline would have to handle its incorporation or removal.
 (It would be interesting if Obsidian was open source so I could see how they do it with Obsidian Publish.)
 The core problem is that I will be forever chasing down Obsidian syntax and making sure my own pipeline can handle it appropriately.
-I fear my pipeline will balloon in complexity over time.
-This fear has not been realized in years of using my home-grown solution, but still, it hangs over the project.
+I fear my pipeline will balloon in complexity over time, or I won't bother with it and it won't keep up with Obsidian over time.
+This fear has not been realized yet in my years of using metamark, but still, I feel it hangs over the project.

 Closing notes